Pringels/bangle-power-clock/README.md

-# bangle-power-watch
+# bangle-power-clock
-A powerful watch for bangle.js 2
+A powerful clocl for bangle.js 2